-Judaism is a religion and not an attribute definable by a DNA mutation, but we can give you hints about having Jewish ancestry by comparing your Family Finder results to those of known Jewish ancestry in our database.
-Population Finder results may also provide clues to recent Jewish ancestry in the last three generations.
+Judaism is a religion and not an attribute definable by a DNA mutation, but we can give you hints about having Jewish ancestry by comparing your Family Finder results to those of known Jewish ancestry in our database. myOrigins results may also provide clues to recent Jewish ancestry in the last five generations.

-The first clue to your having recent Eastern European Jewish ancestry is the number of matches you have in the Family [...]
+The first clue to your having recent Eastern European Jewish ancestry is the number of matches you have in the Family Finder database.
+Due [...]

 Judaism is a religion and not a genetic attribute that can be defined by a DNA mutation.
 However, because Jewish populations have been endogamous for much of their history, hints to your Jewish ancestry for your direct maternal lineage are provided by looking at the mtDNA – Ancestral Origins page in your myFTDNA account.
-Check the Comments column there.
+Check the Comments column on this page.
 There are four possible situations:

 You match only people who are Jewish.
-You will see in [...]
+You will [...]

 From surveys of markers in Jewish cemeteries, about 5% of Jewish men have historically been Cohanim.
 Genetic research indicates that many Jewish men who self-identify as Cohanim belong to the Y-chromosome DNA lineage that is most common in the Cohanim.
 That is, they belong to the Cohanim Modal Haplotype (CMH).
 Further, in a study conducted in Israel where men were asked at random if they were Cohanim, Levite, or Israel, of those answering Israel, [...]

 The Cohen Match badge on the My Account – Personal Profile page of your myFTDNA account means that you match or are close to the historic Cohen Modal Haplotype (CMH).
 One of the earliest Y-chromosome population genetics studies documented the CMH.